Contemporary Architecture in India & the Buildings You Should See

 Architect: Fariborz Sahba

-The Lotus Temple in Delhi is one of eight in the world and belongs to the people of the Baha’i faith.
-The temple was designed by Iranian architect, Fariborz Sahba and resembles a half open lotus flower surrounded by leaves.
-It is surrounded by a series of pools which not only contribute to the aesthetic but also contribute to the ventilation of the structure.
-The architecture draws immense inspiration from light and water.
+A series of pools surround the lotus which not only contribute to the aesthetic but to the ventilation of the structure.
+The architecture draws immense inspiration from light and water to enhance the overall setting.
 Traversing through the temple complex can be a visceral and humbling experience.

 Address: Lotus Temple Rd, Bahapur, Shambhu Dayal Bagh, Kalkaji, New Delhi, Delhi 110019, India